tumeryk/Tumeryk-Gen-AI-Security-Developer-SDK/readme.md

 #### Sending a Message to the Guard

-The `chat_guard` method allows you to send a message to Tumeryk's Guard system, which processes the request for additional security checks or constraints.
+The `chat_guard` method allows you to send a message to Tumeryk's Guard system, which processes the request for additional security checks or constraints based on the policy.

 - **Method:** `chat_guard(user_input: str) -> dict`
 - **Description:** Sends a message to the Guard service and returns its processed response.